-Grievances are defined as acts, omissions, applications or interpretations alleged to be violations of the terms and conditions of this Agreement.
+Grievances are defined as acts, omissions, applications of interpretations alleged to be violations of the terms and conditions of this Agreement.
 Employees shall meet with the immediate supervisor informally.
 If such problems cannot be resolved, the employee may avail themselves of the following procedure.
-A grievance shall not be expanded upon after the grievance has been filed with the designated appointing authority.
+A grievance shall not be expanded upon after the grievance has been filed with the Agency Head.

-Disputes arising from reduction in pay, dismissal, suspension or demotion other than initial trial service employees are subject to the grievance and arbitration procedure.
+Disputes arising from reduction in pay, dismissal, suspension or demotion other than initial trial service employees are subject to the grievance and arbitration procedure pursuant to the expedited procedures described in Article 50 - Discipline and Discharge.